BlueStamp-Engineering-2022/Rohan_BSE_Project/index.md

 ![headstone image](https://lh3.googleusercontent.com/pw/AM-JKLVnnP7sI6LzxgDa8Y0KXO7RgNxbgnI6-feQFFb5hWKyFV1nyY6iZ34TMninLdIXaLCwo6SlBs2b-fHBt8jr8aFRCoqPc6Q2TZyh-ec4eoRcXKH4qwqcrknia2Dub9lUxmVGy_R6C5O36TFbXlUo5nQa=s1568-no?authuser=0)

 # Starter Project
-My final milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.
+My starter project is the useless machine.
+As stated in the name, it is "useless".
+When the switch is flicked, an arm comes out of the box, hits a pressure switch, hits the mechanical switch into its original position, and then goes back into the box, making the machine do nothing.
+Initially, the arm was barely missing the switch and was making it so the machine was not doing its job.
+After lots of troubleshooting, I removed a couple of washers and replaced the arm part and it ended up working.
+However, other than that, it was smooth sailing.

 [![Starter Project](https://i3.ytimg.com/vi/fU5rxLO-P5s/maxresdefault.jpg)](https://www.youtube.com/watch?v=fU5rxLO-P5s "Starter Project"){:target="_blank" rel="noopener"}